Ann Alabaster: Early life

 Alabaster was born in Oxford, Oxfordshire, England, to Sarah Lyne and her husband Robert Warner, a shoemaker.
-She became a teacher in Oxford and in 1858 married a local vicar, Charles Alabaster (d.
-1865).
-She emigrated with him to New Zealand, arriving in Lyttelton on the Strathallan in January 1859.
+As a teen, she taught at the parish school of St Ebbe, Oxford.
+She met curate of St Ebbe and fellow teacher Charles Alabaster (b.
+1832/1833, d.
+1865) there and married the 25-year-old in 1858, herself aged sixteen.
+Charles was afflicted with tuberculosis, and was told that a long sea voyage would cure him, leading the two to emigrate to New Zealand, arriving in Lyttelton on the Strathallan in January 1859.
+The two ran a small school aboard the ship.
 In 1860 she gave birth to a son, Austin Henry Alabaster.
+She had a second son, John Chaloner Alabaster, the following year.